twk390/Hello-World/README.md

 My first repo

 Hi all,
-Tony here newbie trying to learn some coding.
+Tony here, a newbie trying to learn some coding.